Click on "Overview" shown in the Menu on the left.

 The illustration at the left is a section of the main diagram.
 The curved line represents the liver -- or an hepatocyte -- and the blue abbreviations are transporters embedded in its membrane.
 Both remnants will be taken into the hepatocyte by endocytosis as indicated by the dashed arrows.

 The illustration at the right shows a large, porous capillary in the liver.
 The small particles are remnants.
 The line at the left in the illustration represents the hepatocyte membrane.
-The small circle at the top left represents a chylomicron remnant (CMR) and the one just below it is the remnant of VLDL called intermediate density lipoprotein (LDL).
+The small circle at the top left represents a chylomicron remnant (CMR) and the one just below it is the remnant of VLDL called intermediate density lipoprotein (IDL).
 Notice the apoB48 and B100 apoproteins on the appropriate remnant.
 Also notice that the core of each contains approximately equal amounts of cholesterol ester (orange) and triglyceride (lavender).

 Lipoprotein remnants are removed from circulation by the liver in three stages: entrance, sequestration and uptake.

 The capillaries in the liver are much larger in diameter than typical capillaries.
 Such vessels are called sinusoids.
 Additionally, there is a significant amount of space surrounding the sinusoids called the space of Disse.
 Small lipoproteins can enter and leave through the numerous openings (fenestrae) in the sinusoids.